bdurance1/endeavour-ml-eng/README.md

 produced indicate a succesfull implementation of Stochastic Gradient Descent.

 If so inclined, please feel free to run the unit tests by executing `pytest`.
-Alternatively, these will be executed, along with linting on a push to the dev branch.
+Alternatively, these will be executed, along with linting on a push to the dev branch see **.github/workflow/python_lint_test.yml**.

 ## Challenge 3
 As per challenge 3, the Simple Linear Regression model developed has been implemented as a